 To encourage private rehabilitation efforts, the City will continue to partner with organizations such as Habitat for Humanity to offer a Home Handyperson Program.
 Eligible home repair activities include, weatherization, electrical upgrades, foundation and flooring repair, and accessibility retrofitting.
 Single-family homes, multifamily dwellings and mobile homes are eligible for assistance.
-The City will market the programs in the Old Town/Central Rocklin area where the greatest repair/rehabilitation needs exist to assist residents with the costs of repairs and thus reduce risk of displacement due to costs or housing condition.
+The City will market the programs in the Old Town/Central Rocklin area where the greatest repair/rehabilitation needs exist.